The City of Kelowna Water Smart program is all about empowering our residents to make positive water use choices.

 - The controller must be compliant with the updated Water Regulation Bylaw and will be verified.

-- Compliant controllers must be purchased between April 19 and July 31, 2017 to be eligible for the rebate.
+- Compliant controllers must be purchased between April 19 and August 30, 2017 (deadline extended) to be eligible for the rebate.

 - Required information must be submitted to the City of Kelowna by August 31, 2017.